-Do not restrict yourself to only the big countries like the US or the UK.
-Diversify.
-Advertise your business to all people and offer shipping means all over the world.
-You’ll be surprised at how much people love comic books and are willing to spend even up to incurring the shipping fees.
-There was a dealer who bought comics at shows in the USA and shipped them back to Mexico.
-The shipping is crazy expensive BUT the prices especially on cheaper comics can sometimes be higher overseas because they do not have nearly as many.
-The demand is still pretty strong, however the supply is low.
+Try to find diversity and do not restrict yourself to only the big countries like the US or the UK.
+Let everyone know of your business and offer shipping all over the world.
+People love comic books and are willing to incur the shipping fees.
+There was a dealer who loved comics so much that he bought comics at shows in the US and shipped them down to Mexico.
+Such shipping is no doubt crazy expensive but don’t worry, the prices – especially on cheaper comics – can sometimes be higher overseas because they do not have nearly as many.
+The demand for comic books overseas is still pretty strong; however, the supply is low.

 100. Heirloom option

-Always save heirlooms for your future generation, your children and grandchildren.
-Save your best.
-Just as we watch in movies that a grandmother gave a granddaughter a necklace, hand down your comic books.
-Show them what you loved.
-You might be surprised to know that love for comic books runs down the family.
-If there is a low monetary value this is a no brainer.
-This is usually true of small collections from the 70s to the present although there CAN be value if you are lucky.
+Be generous to the next generation and save some heirlooms for your children and grandchildren.
+Leave the best for them.
+Instead of leaving your granddaughters a piece of jewelry, hand down your comic books.
+Show them what you love.
+You might be surprised to know that love for comic books runs in families.
+If there is a low monetary value, this is a no-brainer.
+This is usually true of small collections from the 70s to the present, although there CAN be value if you are lucky.